 A primer on how to use breakpoints and choose the devices to target

-You can use these media query logical conditions to create ranges, where when the condition is met, certain styles and content will be served or . . .
+You can use these media query logical conditions to create ranges, where when the condition is met, certain styles and content will be . . .

 The basics of serving responsive images